IBM/SalesEnablement-PowerVS-L3/docs/Part 4/01 Introduction.md

 - Change placement group
 - It is also possible to attach and detach storage volumes (or attach an instance to an existing network)

-Given that the IBM Technology Zone environment used for this course is a shared service for multiple students and geographies, safeguards have been put in place ahead of time to ensure that the environment remains stable.
-As such, modifications you attempt to make to these instance variables and configurations will not impact the live environment.
+Given the IBM Technology Zone environment used for this course is a shared service for multiple students and geographies, safeguards have been put in place ahead of time to ensure that the environment remains stable.
+Attempts to modify variables and configurations will fail.